 The route concluded with a Tyroline across the falls which gave a welcoming shower and provided relief from the heat, followed by a steady descent through the shaded pine forests.

-After a quick bite to eat and a refreshing coke at the bottom of the mountain, the group then rode the 20km back to Huben where the group were most grateful of the battery powered assistance.
+After a quick bite to eat and a refreshing coke at the bottom of the mountain, the group then rode the 20km back to Huben where they were most grateful of the battery powered assistance.

 Mountain biking from day 1 had left the participants very tired so the decision was made to stay in the base of the valley.
 That said 70 km of undulating terrain later having explored the valley from Huben to Oust and back again this once more was not an easy day.